The Italian striker smashed home a second half free kick after Philippe Mexes's opener to secure the points for Clarence Seedorf's men

-Milan was strong in midfield and frustrating the hosts, and a counterattack led by Taarabt saw the Moroccan draw another smart save from Neto before Muntari lashed wastefully over from an inviting right-wing Keisuke Honda cross five minutes before the break.
+Milan were strong in midfield and frustrating the hosts, and a counter attack lead by Taarabt saw the Moroccan draw another smart save from Neto before Muntari lashed wastefully over from an inviting right-wing Keisuke Honda cross five minutes before the break.

 Spanish winger Borja Valero then saw a 20-yard left-footed drive go narrowly over for Fiorentina, as Milan continued to keep Vincenzo Montella's side at arm's length.

-And in the 64th minute it doubled the lead with a piece of individual brilliance.
+And in the 64th minute they doubled their lead with a piece of individual brilliance.

-Fiorentina piled on some late pressure but its play was ragged and prompted no clear cut chances as Milan comfortably saw the game out.
+Fiorentina piled on some late pressure but their play was ragged and prompted no clear cut chances as Milan comfortably saw the game out.